 Our results may make some readers concerned about the impact of global increases in the minimum wage on employment, a subject of intense ongoing debate.
-Several DD studies, most famously Card and Krueger (1994), find little to no impact of global minimum wage hikes on employment.2 Our estimates of the effect of an increase in minimum wages on employment are much larger than those typically estimated for global minimum wage hikes using DD designs.
+Several DD studies, most famously Card and Krueger (1994), find little to no impact global minimum wage hikes on employment.6 Our estimates of the effect of an increase in minimum wages on employment are much larger than those typically estimated for global minimum wage hikes using DD designs.
 There are three factors that could explain this difference.
 First, estimates in existing DD studies might be attenuated by short-run frictions (Baker, Benjamin and Stanger, 1999; Sorkin, 2015; Meer and West, 2015; Aaronson, French and Sorkin, 2017), which are not relevant in our setting.
 Second, our study is based on a high minimum wage level compared to most previous studies.
 Minimum wages may not be binding at low levels and, if binding, they may increase employment due to labor market imperfections (Manning, 2003).
 Third, our results might be driven by cross-age substitution rather than purely a disemployment effect of the minimum wage.
-The first two of these factors suggest
+The first two of these factors suggests that our results address shortcomings of the existing literature on global minimum wage hikes.
+However, the third is an important limitation of our study's ability to speak to this debate.
+Cross-age substitution would imply that we estimate higher employment elasticity in our setting than would be seen with a global minimum wage change.
+The extent to which this particular factor drives our large estimate determines the extent to which readers should update their beliefs about the employment effects of global minimum wage hikes.
+On the whole, therefore, it is difficult to imagine that our findings will make readers less concerned

-2The empirical literature is not unanimous on this question.
+6The empirical literature is not unanimous on this question.
 For instance, Jardim et al. (2017) find large disemployment effects of the recent, sizable minimum wage hike in Seattle.
 Recent evidence in Clemens and Wither (2016) also suggests that the 2007 to 2009 increases in the US minimum wage may have harmed employment more than indicated by previous studies, as the magnitude of the increases and the underlying macroeconomic trends made the 2007 to 2009 increases in the minimum wage more likely to be binding.